-If you send email campaigns for long enough, you’ll inevitably run into spam-filter issues.
+If you send enough email campaigns, you’ll inevitably run into spam filter issues.
 According to ReturnPath, you can expect 10-20% of your emails to get lost in cyberspace, mostly due to overzealous filters.
-Innocent email marketers who send permission-based emails to people who requested them get spam filtered all the time.
+Legitimate email marketers who send permission-based emails to people who requested them get spam filtered all the time.
 Unfortunately, there’s no quick fix.
 The only way to avoid spam filters is to understand what spam is and how the filters work.
 In this guide, you’ll learn:

 - What spam is

 - How spam filters work

 Even if you’re sending perfectly legal and engaging email newsletters, you need to have an understanding of the spam world.
 It will help keep you out of trouble and make you a better email marketer.
 Now, let’s get started.

 What is Spam?

 There are a variety of definitions and interpretations of the word itself, but at its core, spam is unsolicited, irrelevant email, sent in bulk to a list of people.
 For example, let’s say you purchased a list of email addresses from a local business organization.
 On the surface, that list of addresses seems like it could contain some great prospects for your business, and you want to send them an email with a relevant offer they can’t refuse.
 But, since those people didn’t give you explicit permission to contact them, sending an email to that list would be considered spam.

 As an ESP, we are required to enforce spam laws, not just because it's a legal obligation, and not just because it's the right thing to do.
 Spam negatively impacts deliverability rates, and we want to make sure your emails reach their recipients.
 We have some very strict rules that must be adhered to in all countries, but you may find that your country has additional requirements.
 We’ll cover the laws in the United States and Canada in this guide, but please refer to this article for details on MailChimp’s requirements and requirements of the laws in place internationally.